sei-international/LEAPMacro.jl/docs/src/config.md

 ## [Linking to the supply-use table](@id config-sut)
 The next block is for specifying the structure of the [supply-use table](@ref sut) and how it relates to variables in Macro.

 The first section of this block specifies sectors and products that are excluded from the simulation.
+The entire section or any item can be excluded.
+Alternatively, items can be set to the empty list `[]` or to YAML's "no value" symbol, `~`.

 There are three categories:
 1. First, and most important, are energy sectors and products.
 Those are excluded from the Macro calculation because the energy sector analysis is handled on a physical basis within LEAP, although they can optionally be included when [running the model](@ref running-macro) in stand-alone mode, without LEAP.
 2. Second are any territorial adjustments.
 Macro recalculates some parameters to take account of those entries.
 If none are present in the supply-use table, then an empty list `[]` can be entered for this parameter, as in the sample Freedonia model file shown below.
 3. Finally are any other excluded sectors and products.
 For example, some tables may have a "fictitious" product or sector entry.